ppossidio/olist-ecommerce-analytics/README.md

 # Olist E-commerce Analytics

-Projeto completo de análise de dados utilizando **Python, MySQL e Power BI** para analisar vendas, logística, clientes, avaliações e vendedores de um marketplace brasileiro de e-commerce.
+End-to-end data analytics project using **Python, MySQL and Power BI** to analyze sales, logistics, customers, reviews and seller performance in a Brazilian e-commerce marketplace.

 ---

-## Objetivo do Projeto
+## Project Objective

-O objetivo deste projeto foi simular um fluxo real de análise de dados, partindo de arquivos CSV brutos até a construção de um dashboard analítico no Power BI.
+The objective of this project was to simulate a real-world data analytics workflow, starting from raw CSV files and ending with an interactive analytical dashboard in Power BI.

-O projeto cobre as seguintes etapas:
+The project covers the following steps:

-- Limpeza e preparação dos dados com Python
+- Data cleaning and preparation with Python
-- Criação de banco de dados no MySQL
+- MySQL database creation
-- Validação de chaves e relacionamentos com SQL
+- Primary key and relationship validation with SQL
-- Modelagem dimensional para Power BI
+- Dimensional modeling for Power BI
-- Criação de medidas DAX
+- DAX measure creation
-- Desenvolvimento de dashboard interativo
+- Interactive dashboard development
-- Geração de insights e recomendações de negócio
+- Business insights and strategic recommendations

 ---

-## Ferramentas Utilizadas
+## Tools Used

 - Python
 - Pandas